abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 These criteria have to guarantee that a category has objects that correspond to all valid logical propositions and no objects that correspond to invalid ones.

-Categories that adhere to these criteria are called *cartesian closed categories*.
-We won't describe them here directly, but instead we would start with a similar but simpler structures that are instance of them and that we already examined - orders.
+Categories that adhere to these criteria are called *cartesian closed categories*, but we won't look into them directly.
+Instead, we would present logic using a similar but simpler structures that we already examined - orders.

 Logics as orders
 ---

 We will now do something that is quite characteristic of category theory - examining a concept in a more limited version of the theory, in order to make things simpler for ourselves.

-So we already saw that a logical system, along with the set of primary propositions forms a category.
+So we already saw that a logical system, along with a set of its propositions, forms a category.

 ![Logic as a preorder](logic_category.svg)

-If we assume that there is only one way to go from proposition **A**, to proposition **B** (or there are many ways, but we are not interested in the difference between them), then logic is not only a category, but a *preorder* in which  the relationship "bigger than" is taken to mean "implies".
+If we assume that there is only one way to go from proposition **A**, to proposition **B** (or that there are many ways, but we are not interested in the difference between them), then logic is not only a category, but a *preorder* in which  the relationship "bigger than" is taken to mean "implies".

 ![Logic as a preorder](logic_preorder.svg)

-Furthermore, if we count propositions that follow from each other (or sets of propositions that have the same truth value and can be proven by the same proof) as equivalent, then logic is a proper *partial order*.
+Furthermore, if we count propositions that follow from each other (or sets of propositions that are proven by the same proof) as equivalent, then logic is a proper *partial order*.

 ![Logic as an order](logic_order.svg)